-that case, the extraction threshold is fixed to 80% in step 1 such that recognition accuracy is the highest.
+After that, these rates in the case of using the conventional model are calculated by similar steps.
+In that case, the common extraction threshold is fixed to 80% in step 1 so that recognition accuracy is the highest.
 TPR, TNR and HTTR are calculated with all settings of the detection threshold from 1% to 100%.
 Two methods are compared using TPR and TNR on the detection threshold with which HTTR of each method is the highest per subject.

 A user touches less objects or only limited kinds of objects in situations such as watching a TV and having a meal, which are situations other than the 4 situations to be detected in this experiment.
-Therefore the proposed method, which focuses on kind of objects the user touches and the order of the objects, can distinguish the 4 situations from other situations easily.
-Previously, we conducted an experiment in which we recognized behavior logs including behavior logs of situations other than the 4 situations with behavioral patterns of the 4 situations.
-Only up to 7% of ordered pairs, which compose individual behavioral pattern, occurred in situations other than the 4 situations.
-This result showed that user behavior in situations other than the 4 situations has no chance to be mistakenly detected by the proposed method.
+Therefore our detection method can distinguish the 4 situations from other situations easily.
+Previously, we have conducted an experiment in which we recognize behavior logs including behavior logs of situations other than the 4 situations with behavioral patterns of the situation to be detected.
+Only up to 7% of ordered pairs, which compose individual behavioral pattern, have occurred in situations other than the 4 situations.
+This result shows that user behavior in situations other than the 4 situations has no chance to be mistakenly detected by our detection method.
 With this result in mind, we evaluate the recognition accuracy only with the 4 situations in the experiment of this paper.
 This means we evaluate our behavior detection method under more difficult conditions.